 The study said that these findings were consistent with the literature, which shows low percentages of inorganic arsenic levels for most saltwater fish species.
 A risk assessment performed as part of the EPA (2002) study assumed 10% of total arsenic was inorganic for all species.
 An EPA scientist’s recent recommendations confirm that inorganic arsenic species (arsenic – 3 and – 5) make up 10% of the total arsenic accumulated and measured in freshwater and saltwater organisms (personal communications, Joe Beaman, EPA, Nov.
 2010).

-edible portions
+EPA (2003) also concludes that the consensus in the literature is that approximately 10% of the arsenic found in edible portions of marine fish and shellfish is inorganic arsenic and that while there is less known about the forms of arsenic in freshwater fish.
+They also note that because each arsenic species exhibits different toxicities, it may be important to take into account the fraction of total arsenic present in the inorganic and organic forms when estimating the potential risk posed to human health through the consumption of arsenic-contaminated fish and shellfish.

 DEQ proposes to use a 10% inorganic arsenic fraction based on the Columbia River fish contaminant and health risk assessment study (EPA, 2002) and other information noted above.
 The criteria that result are show in Table 5 (recommended criteria) above and Table 6 (options considered) below.
 The calculation of the water + fish ingestion criterion is not very sensitive to the % inorganic fraction value.
 Whether DEQ uses a % inorganic fraction of 1, 10 or 30 does not change the water + fish ingestion criterion value.
 The % inorganic factor significantly affects the calculated fish consumption only criterion value.